pachyderm/pachyderm/doc/deployment/deploy_custom.md

 For more information about the contents of the `custom_deploy.yaml` file, see [Anatomy of a Pachyderm deployment manifest](#anatomy-of-a-pachyderm-deployment-manifest).

-## Anatomy of a Pachyderm deployment manifest

-By default, when you run the `pachctl deploy ...` command with the `--dry-run` flag, you are generating a JSON-encoded Kubernetes manifest in one stream to standard output.
-That manifest consists of smaller manifests, each of which corresponds to a particular aspect of a Pachyderm deployment.

-Pachyderm deploys the following sets of application components:
-- `pachd`, the main Pachyderm pod
-- `etcd`, the administrative datastore for `pachd`
-- `dash`, the web-based enterprise ui for Pachyderm Enterprise Edition

-In general, there are two categories of manifests in the file, roles-and-permissions-related and application-related.

 ## Roles and permissions manifests